timbueno/retroid-pocket-classic-overlays/README.md

-# retroid-pocket-classic-overlays
+# Retroid Pocket Classic Overlays
-A collection of overlays for the Retroid Pocket Classic handheld device.
+A collection of overlays for the [Retroid Pocket Classic](https://www.goretroid.com/products/retroid-pocket-classic) handheld device.

+> **Note**
+> These overlays are also compatible with the Retroid Pocket Mini V2 and the Ayaneo Pocket DMG.

 ## Game Boy Advance
-### Integer Scale / No Grid
+### Integer Scale / No Grid / Inset Shadow
 <table width="100%" cellspacing="0" cellpadding="4">
   <tr>
     <td width="50%" align="center">